 I found this path to be very secluded and picturesque.
 In fact, there’s a beautiful siting area that overlooks the skyline of Hong Kong.
 Perhaps take a moment to admire this view.

 After another 5 minutes you should arrive at the Lung Fu Shan picnic area.
 Yes, today the area around Pinewood Battery has been converted into a picnic area.
-In fact, the Pinewood Battery is right behind the picnic area.
+In fact, the Pinewood Battery is right behind this picnic area.

 The History of Pinewood Battery